Second World: Origins

-Human development

-The Three Worlds Model was used to rank the development of countries and their economies during the Cold War.
+During the Cold War, the Three Worlds Model was used to rank the development of countries and their economies.
 First World countries were capitalist and industrial; they shared similar political and economic institutions, and retained influence over parts of the former colonial world.
-Second World countries advocated socialism and shared certain characteristics such as centrally planned economic systems, single-party states, and mainly medium income levels.
-The First World and the Second World were competing for political and economic influence over developing nations known as the Third World.
+Second World countries generally advocated state socialism and shared certain characteristics such as centrally planned economic systems, single-party states, and medium income levels.
+The First World and the Second World were competing for political and economic influence over the Third World, which was neither aligned with the United States nor the Soviet Union in the Cold War.

-The Human Development Index is an index used to rank countries and is quantified by looking at a country's human development such as life expectancy, education, and per capita income indicators.
-The scale is 0–1 and they are put into one of four categories; 0-.55 is low, .55-.70 is medium, .70-.80 is high and very high tops out at .80–1.0.
-The Second World countries from the Cold War era currently range from medium human development to very high human development in terms of HDI.